ishanjain1502/Predicting-prices-of-Real-Estate/README.md

 # Predicting-prices-of-Real-Estate
-## This model is for helping in predicting prices of real estate <br>
+## This model is for helping in predicting prices of real estate in Boston ,USA <br>
 Its is bassed upon Random tree Regressor
 <br>
 <br>